EB-5 Visas for Foreign National Entrepreneurs Investing in U.S. Businesses

 The program is open to entrepreneurs who make an investment in a commercial enterprise in the U.S. and who plan to create or preserve 10 or more permanent full-time jobs for U.S. citizens.
 A commercial enterprise is defined by the United States Citizenship and Immigration Services (USCIS) as a for-profit entity formed for the ongoing conduct of lawful business.
 Three thousand green cards are reserved every year for this visa category.

 In order to qualify, the individual must invest a minimum of $500,000 in a targeted employment area, basically defined as a rural or high unemployment area, or $1 million anywhere in the United States.
+These amounts increased to $900,000 and $1.8 million, respectively, in November 2019, but the increase, along with other new rules under the November 21, 2019 Final Rule, was vacated on June 22, 2021.
+It is possible that the new rules will be reintroduced at a later date.
 It is important to note that the investment capital cannot be borrowed.
 While the investor should not be completely removed from the enterprise, he or she is not required to be involved in the day-to-day operations of the business.
-The investor also has to show that his or her assets were lawfully acquired through a legitimate business, documented investment, property sale, gift, inheritance, or someone other legal way.
+The investor also has to show that his or her assets were lawfully acquired through a legitimate business, documented investment, property sale, gift, inheritance, or some other legal way.

 The first step to obtaining lawful permanent residence through this route is filing the I-526 Petition.
 Once this form is filed, the approximate time for a foreign investor to pass the U.S. interview and receive his or her conditional green card can range from three to six months.
 There are numerous documents that must be submitted with an individual’s I-526 petition, including the applicant’s passport, employment and business documents, financial statements, criminal records, and more.